edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 - `InputFps`: Ignore original timestamps and instead generate timestamps assuming constant frame rate fps. (default - same as source)
 - `InputImageSize`: Specifies the image size of the camera.
 The format is `wxh`, for example "640x480". (default - automatically selected by FFmpeg)
 - `InputPixelFormat`: Set the preferred pixel format (for raw video). (default - automatically selected by FFmpeg)
-- `PathIndex`: Set the index of the camera video streaming path from the path list. (default is 0)

 Supported Output options: